U.S. Department of State Seal

 • Replace a stolen or lost passport

-U.S. citizens are encouraged to purchase medical evacuation insurance.
+We encourage U.S. citizens to get medical evacuation insurance.
 See our webpage for more information on insurance providers for overseas coverage.

-It is illegal to take pictures of certain buildings, such as military facilities, government buildings and offices, and Ministry of Health facilities including public hospitals and clinics.
+It is illegal to take pictures of certain buildings in Malaysia, such as military facilities, government buildings, and Ministry of Health facilities, like public hospitals and clinics.

-Driving under the influence could land you immediately in jail.
+Driving under the influence can land you in jail immediately.

-It is illegal to distribute religious literature of another faith to Malaysian Muslims.
-Special religious authorities and local police occasionally conduct raids on popular nightspots and hotels to deter activities among local Muslims that contravene religious customs, including drinking alcohol and adultery.
+It is illegal to give religious literature of another faith to Malaysian Muslims.
+Special religious authorities and local police sometimes raid popular nightspots and hotels to stop activities that go against Muslim religious custom, like drinking alcohol and adultery.

-Currency: Currency exchange and Western Union money transfers are readily available.
-Credit cards are accepted throughout the country, but you should be aware of the risk of fraud.
-If possible, ensure your credit card remains in your presence during every transaction.
-ATMs can be a safer means of obtaining Malaysian Ringgit.
-PINs in Malaysia are six digits long, and some travelers have reported having difficulty retrieving cash from ATMs using four-digit PINs.
+Currency: Currency exchange and Western Union money transfers are easy to find.
+Credit cards are accepted throughout the country but be aware of the risk of fraud.
+If possible, make sure your credit card remains in your sight during every transaction.
+ATMs can be a safer way of obtaining local currency than a currency exchange or money transfer.
+However, PINs in Malaysia are six digits long.
+Some travelers have reported trouble using four-digit PINs at ATMs.

 Faith-Based Travelers: See the following webpages for details:

-LGBTQI+ Travelers: Malaysia’s penal code criminalizes homosexual acts, termed “carnal intercourse against the order of nature,” leading to punishment of up to 20 years in prison and/or whipping, and police periodically raid LGBTQI+ frequented nightclubs and events.
-Foreign same-sex marriages or civil unions are not recognized as legally valid .
-Several states in Malaysia have instated Islamic Sharia laws, applying to male and female Muslims, criminalizing same-sex activity with up to three years imprisonment and whipping.
-Transgender individuals have been arrested and charged with "indecent behavior,” and received fines and prison sentences of up to three months.
-Transgender individuals may also be denied entry to Malaysia at the discretion of the Malaysian immigration authorities.
-LGBTQI+ individuals may face discrimination or even violence, especially in more conservative rural areas.
-See our LGBTI Travel Information LGBTQI+ Travel Information page and section 6 of our Human Rights Report for further details.
+LGBTQI+ Travelers: Malaysia’s laws make homosexual acts illegal.
+Punishments can be up to 20 years in prison and/or whipping.
+Police sometimes raid nightclubs and events that are popular with LGBTQI+ travelers.
+Same-sex marriages and civil unions performed in other countries are not legally recognized.
+Some Malaysian states have Islamic Sharia laws that apply to male and female Muslims.
+These laws make same-sex activity illegal with punishments up to three years in prison and whipping.
+Transgender individuals can be arrested and charged with "indecent behavior.”
+They can face fines and sentences of up to three months in prison.
+They may also be denied entry to Malaysia at the border.
+LGBTQI+ persons might face discrimination or violence, especially in more conservative rural areas.
+Visit our LGBTQI+ Travel Information page and section 6 of our Human Rights Report for further details.

-Travelers With Disabilities: The law in Malaysia prohibits discrimination against persons with physical, sensory, intellectual or mental disabilities, but the law is not regularly enforced.
-Social acceptance of persons with disabilities in public is as prevalent as in the United States.
-The most common types of accessibility may include accessible government facilities, information, and communication/access to services.
-Expect accessibility to be limited in public transportation, older lodging, and older public infrastructure, and common in newer lodging, communication/information, and newer public infrastructure.
+Travelers With Disabilities: Malaysian law prohibits discrimination against people with physical, sensory, intellectual, or mental disabilities.
+However, the law is not always enforced.
+Social acceptance of persons with disabilities is similar to the United States.
+Accessibility is common in government facilities, information, and services, but can be limited in public transportation, older lodging, and older public infrastructure.
+Newer lodging, communication/information, and newer public infrastructure may be more accessible.
 Accessibility is more limited in rural areas.

-Malaysia has an active civil society and NGO community focused on disability welfare and protection.
-They are usually able to provide information and assistance in employment services, assistive devices and equipment, chore services, companion-based services, day services, and support network for parents.
+Malaysia has an active NGO community focused on disability welfare and protection.
+They can provide information and help with employment services, assistive devices and equipment, chore services, companion-based services, day services, and support network for parents.

 Students: See our Students Abroad page and FBI travel tips.